Belteshazzar89/sterlingcoleman/_pages/exploration/great-divide-route/journal/july-25.md

 <iframe width="100%" height="350px" frameborder="0" allowfullscreen src="https://caltopo.com/m/K79UV1C"></iframe>

-I woke up in my camp spot in the meadow, knowing that if things went well, I would be finishg the Great Divide Route today.
+I woke up in my camp spot in the meadow, knowing that if things went well, I would be finishing the Great Divide Route today.
 I packed up my gear, knocking some ice off the tent, and started hiking at 6:30.

 It was relatively easy going on my way up to Paxton Pass.
 Here I finally got some more water, and I found my phone wasn't working.
 I tried to get something on the screen to no avail, and had to continue without taking any photos.